- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr Lisa Jeanetta, DVM

 Dr. Lisa Jeanetta is a native of Duluth.
 She received her bachelor's degree from the University of Minnesota, Duluth, and graduated from the University of Minnesota College of Veterinary Medicine.
 After practicing companion animal medicine in St. Paul for several years, she returned to Duluth and joined the Dougherty Veterinary Clinics is 1997.
-Her interests include feline medicine, avian/exotic/pocket pets and ophthalmology.
+Her interests include feline medicine, avian/exotic/pocket pets, ophthalmology, oncology and orthopedic surgery.
 Dr. Jeanetta is a member of the American Veterinary Medical Association and the American Association of Feline Practitioners.
-She regularly attends the meetings of the American College of Veterinary Ophthalmologists.
+She regularly attends the meetings of the Veterinary Orthopedic Society and Minnesota Veterinary Medical Association.

 Kelly Powell, D.V.M., is a 1985 graduate of The Ohio State University College of Veterinary Medicine and received her B.A. in Biology from Cornell University.
 Originally from southwest Ohio, she practiced emergency medicine in Iowa for several years before moving to Duluth.
-Dr. Powell has been a staff veterinarian at the Dougherty Veterinary Clinics for six years and enjoys companion animal medicine.
-She is especially interested in animal behavior and attends national conferences focusing on the diagnosis and treatment of behavior problems in dogs and cats.
-Dr. Powell also finds shelter medicine very rewarding and served as staff veterinarian at Animal Allies for several years prior to joining DVC.
-She is a member of the American Veterinary Medical Association, the Minnesota Veterinary Medical Association, and the Association of Shelter Veterinarians.
+Dr. Powell has been a staff veterinarian at the Dougherty Veterinary Clinics since 2005 and enjoys companion animal medicine and has a focus on dentistry.
+She is a member of the American Veterinary Medical Association and the Minnesota Veterinary Medical Association.
+Dr Powell has focused her continuing education in the area of dentistry.
 In her free time, Dr. Powell cares for her three dogs, five cats, and three children.
-She enjoys traveling, reading, downhill skiing, and cheering for her kids at soccer games and ski meets.
+She enjoys traveling, reading, downhill skiing, and cheering for her kids at soccer games.